 No — you should explore both simultaneously.
 Register for CAP counselling and participate in all rounds.
 At the same time, shortlist management quota colleges and make exploratory enquiries.
 CAP rounds run from approximately August to October.
 Management quota seat availability diminishes progressively as CAP rounds progress and more students fill seats.
 By the time CAP final rounds conclude (October-November), many preferred management quota options may be filled.
 Starting management quota exploration in July-August gives you the widest choice.

-As of 2026, NMC has removed the attempt limit for NEET-UG.
-Students can appear any number of times up to age 25 (General) or age 30 (reserved categories).
+As of 2026, there is no upper age limit and no attempt limit for NEET-UG — per the official NTA information bulletin, candidates of any age can appear (minimum 17 years at admission).
 If your current NEET score is 400–450 and you believe you can score 550+ with another year of preparation, a drop year may be worth considering.
 However, for students who consistently perform around 450–500, management quota admission combined with dedicated NEXT preparation is often a better career decision than repeated NEET attempts.

 FindUrCollege helps students with a NEET score around 400-550 find MBBS and BDS options through private, deemed, NRI and management-quota seats, with transparent fee guidance and documentation support, on a pay-after-admission model.